go-xorm/cmd/README.md

 lang must be go or c++ now.
 genJson can be 1 or 0, if 1 then the struct will have json tag.

+## Shell

+Shell command provides a tool to operate database.
+For example, you can create table, alter table, insert data, delete data and etc.

+`xorm shell sqlite3 test.db` will connect to the sqlite3 database and you can type `help` to list all the shell commands.

+## Dump

+Dump command provides a tool to dump all database structs and data as SQL to your standard output.

+`xorm dump sqlite3 test.db` could dump sqlite3 database test.db to standard output.
+If you want to save to file, just type `xorm dump sqlite3 test.db > test.sql`.

 ## LICENSE